2019 Housing Element - Implementation

 What is the Update Schedule?

-Because California requires that Housing Elements be certified for compliance by the California Department of Housing and Community Development (HCD), the County’s process will follow this schedule.
+Because California requires that Housing Elements be certified for compliance by the California Department of Housing and Community Development (HCD), the County’s process will has followed this schedule.

 |Topics of interest, policies and implementation measures on the web||End January 2019|